Tuition & Fee Details

 Transportation Fee: A fee that supports a campus and community transportation plan for students.

-Students exempt from this fee because they are enrolled in Credit Range III or IV (less than 3 hours for Summer) may obtain the services by paying the semester fee at the Division of Campus Parking by the deadline for the term.
+Students exempt from the Transportation Fee because they are enrolled in Credit Range III or IV (less than 3 hours for Summer) may obtain the services by paying the semester fee at the Division of Campus Parking by the deadline for the term.

 Flight Training Fee: Charged each student enrolled in flight training courses in addition to regular tuition and fee registration charges; based on the nature of each course.